 The TravelingMom Writers Network is a vibrant, supportive community of travel writers and social media influencers who are moms and grandmoms, sisters, daughters, and significant others.
-We are always happy to consider quality writers who share our passion for travel, families, social media and inspiring others to travel, with and without their kids.
-If you are interested in joining us our journey, read on to see our process for adding new writers.
+We are always happy to consider quality writers who are referred by current members of the TravelingMom Influencer Network.
+We are looking for Traveling Moms who share our passion for travel, families, social media and inspiring others to travel, with and without their kids.

 Becoming a TravelingMom Writer, Phase I